dat3Cph/material/docs/deepdive-1/exercises/codelab.md

 ### 9. Repeat

-1. Identify the next tasks (get inspiration fro the list below)
+1. Identify the next tasks (get inspiration from the list below)
 2. Repeat steps 5-8 for the next tasks

 ## Inspiration for tasks